 This map identifies variation in laws across all 50 states and the District of Columbia that govern cottage food and food freedom laws as of September 1, 2017.

-This map identifies and displays key features of state-level school discipline laws in effect from January 1, 2008 to December 1, 2018 across all 50 states and the District of Columbia.
+This map identifies and displays key features of US state fair housing laws in effect from August 1, 2017 through August 1, 2019.